DHTMLX/docs-diagram/docs/api/cell_manager/beforecellsadd_event.md

 ### Description

-@short: fires before new cells are added to a swimlane
+@short: Fires before new cells are added to a swimlane

 ### Usage